kajaprestn/TDT4186/Notes/Lecture 1.md

 #### OS Structures

+- **Simple Structure:**
-- **Simple Structure:** No distinction between OS and programs.
-Pros: Efficiency.
-Cons: Security risks.
+  - No distinction between OS and programs.
+  - **Example OS:** MS-DOS (Microsoft Disk Operating System).
+  - **Pros:** Efficient in terms of performance because there's minimal switching between different modes.
+  - **Cons:** High security risks as applications can directly interact with hardware and other applications, leading to potential system crashes or security breaches.

+- **Monolithic Kernel:**
-- **Monolithic Kernel:** Entire OS in kernel space.
-Pros: Good isolation.
-Cons: Less flexibility.
+  - Entire OS in kernel space.
+  - **Example OSs:**
+    - Linux: Known for its use in servers and desktops.
+    - UNIX: The precursor to many modern operating systems, including Linux.
+  - **Pros:** Offers good isolation and security as the kernel has complete control over system resources.
+  - **Cons:** Can be less flexible because any changes or updates to the system may require modifying the kernel.

+- **Microkernel:**
-- **Microkernel:** Decouples some modules, keeping them in user space.
-Pros: Reliability.
-Cons: Complexity.
+  - Decouples some modules, keeping them in user space.
+  - **Example OSs:**
+    - Minix: Designed for educational purposes, demonstrating microkernel architecture.
+    - QNX: Used in various embedded systems.
+  - **Pros:** More reliable and secure as essential parts of the OS are isolated from system crashes and bugs in other components.
+  - **Cons:** Can be more complex to develop and may suffer from performance overhead due to more inter-process communication.

+- **Hybrid Kernel:**
-- **Hybrid Kernel:** Mix of monolithic and microkernel.
-Balances pros and cons.
+  - Mix of monolithic and microkernel.
+  - **Example OSs:**
+    - Windows NT (and subsequent versions like Windows 10): Combines aspects of both monolithic and microkernel designs.
+    - Apple's macOS: Derives from both monolithic (UNIX) and microkernel (Mach) architectures.
+  - **Pros:** Balances the advantages of both monolithic and microkernel designs, offering better performance than pure microkernels and more flexibility and modularity than monolithic kernels.
+  - **Cons:** Can inherit some of the disadvantages of both architectures and can be complex in terms of design and maintenance.

 ## GOALS OF OS